 Does the hydro go out often?
 Not really but ice storms can wreak havoc and it can take 5 days to get your hydro back.
 So, I would recommend that you have a generator set up so you can get through these times without difficulty, because without hydro, you also have no water!

-It will take some time to get to know the locals and the businesses and services that you will need to fulfill your life in the country but always remember this, Tony and I know a lot of people that do all kinds of jobs in the country.
-We may be able to help you in your hour of need.
+It will take some time to get to know the locals and the businesses and services that you will need to fulfill your life in the country but always remember this, your neighbours and the locals who run the stores etc know a lot of people that do all kinds of jobs in the country.
+Don’t hesitate to reach out to them for help.
+The country community is not the same as in the city.
+It’s a way of living akin to yesteryear….people like to help.